Khuzestan province: In literature

+The tenth-century geographer al-Muqaddasi, in Aḥsan al-taqāsīm, praised Shushtar above all other towns of the region, describing its encircling river, its palm groves and gardens, and its skilled weavers of cotton and brocade.
+Ibn Battuta, travelling in the 14th century, described Tostar (Shushtar) as a large and beautiful city on the edge of the plain and the mountains, with fine orchards, abundant fruit and notable bazaars.

 Traditions and religion

 The people of Khuzestan are predominantly Shia Muslims, with small Sunni Muslim, Jewish, Christian, and Mandaean minorities.
-Khuzestanis are also very well regarded for their hospitality and generosity.
+Khuzestanis are also well regarded for their hospitality and generosity.

 Cuisine

 Seafood is the most important part of Khuzestani cuisine, but many other dishes are also featured.
 The most popular Khuzestani dish is Ghalyeh Mahi, a fish dish that is prepared with heavy spices, onions and cilantro.
 The fish used in the dish is locally known as mahi soboor (shad fish), a species of fish found in the Persian Gulf.
 Other provincial specialties include Ghalyeh Meygu ("shrimp casserole"), ashe-mohshala (a Khorramshahri breakfast stew), sær shir (a Dezfuli breakfast of heavy cream), hælim (a Shushtari breakfast of wheatmeal with shredded lamb), and kohbbeh (a deep-fried rice cake with ground beef filling and other spices of Arabic origin, a variant on Levantine kibbeh).

 Historical figures

-Many scientists, philosophers, and poets have come from Khuzestan, including Abu Nuwas, Abdollah ibn-Meymun Ahvazi, the astronomer Nowbækht-e Ahvazi and his sons as well as Jorjis, the son of Bakhtshua Gondishapuri, Ibn Sakit, Da'bal-e Khazai and Sheikh Mortedha Ansari, a prominent Shi'a scholar from Dezful.
+Many scientists, philosophers, and poets have come from Khuzestan, including Abu Nuwas, Abdollah ibn-Meymun Ahvazi, the astronomer Nowbækht-e Ahvazi and his sons, as well as Jorjis, the son of Bakhtshua Gondishapuri, Ibn Sakit, Da'bal-e Khazai and Sheikh Mortedha Ansari, a prominent Shi'a scholar from Dezful.